mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Whatever the new arrivals did next, Darrian and its people were going to be changed forever.
-However, to the great good fortune of the Darrian people the newcomers did not take the obvious ‘sky
+However, to the great good fortune of the Darrian people the newcomers did not take the obvious 'sky

 DDAARRIANRRIAN^91

-gods’ route, nor did they use their superior technology to dominate or marginalise the Darrians.
+gods' route, nor did they use their superior technology to dominate or marginalise the Darrians.
 Instead they made a careful and friendly approach, trading fairly with their new friends who in turn welcomed the Terrans into Darrian society.